 Interested in these beauties?
 Scroll down to learn how easy they are to make!

-- In a large bowl, combine the flour, almond meal, sugar, baking powder, baking soda and salt.
-Whisk together until incorporated.
+- Measure the flour, sugar, baking powder, baking soda and salt into a large bowl.
+Whisk together until incorporated, and set aside.

-- While the batter is resting, heat a nonstick skillet over medium-high heat.
+- While the batter rests, heat a griddle or nonstick skillet over medium heat.
 Grease the pan lightly with butter or cooking spray.